issacg/mocha-bamboo-reporter/README.md

 =====

     mocha -R mocha-bamboo-reporter

+You can specify the output file by setting **MOCHA_FILE** environment variable, for example:

-Integrating mocha & bamboo with mocha-bamboo-reporter
+    MOCHA_FILE="test-results.json" mocha -R mocha-bamboo-reporter

+If the variable is not set, running Mocha will create an output file named `mocha.json` in the working directory.

+Using the Mocha task in Bamboo
 =====================================================

 Download and install the Node.js Bamboo Plugin from the Atlassian Marketplace from inside your Bamboo installation.
 (Note that this is not yet supported for onDemand installations)

-Then, in your package.json file, add a devDependency for "mocha-bamboo-reporter", and a script "bamboo" as outlined below...
+Then, in your package.json file, add a devDependency for "mocha-bamboo-reporter" as outlined below...

     package.json